Overview

 Further Reading

-- Remote EOR Review — Owned Mexican entity, post-outsourcing reform compliance, and REPSE registration details
+- Remote Review — Owned Mexican entity, post-outsourcing reform compliance, and REPSE registration details

-- Papaya Global EOR Review — IMSS, INFONAVIT, and payroll tax breakdowns for multi-hire budgeting
+- Papaya Global Review — IMSS, INFONAVIT, and payroll tax breakdowns for multi-hire budgeting

-- Rippling EOR Review — US-Mexico HRIS integration, IT provisioning, and unified payroll management
+- Rippling Review — US-Mexico HRIS integration, IT provisioning, and unified payroll management

 - Hiring in Colombia — Comparable LATAM market with lower employer costs and deep engineering talent